rcook4/rcook4.github.io/README.md

 # Essay

 ## Messaging
 You might expect that there will be a strong positive correlation between customer satisfaction and premiums written for auto insurance compainies.
+For this project that was not the case.

 ## Narrative Structure
 This interactive slide show includes the ability to "drill-down" for additional details through tooltips which appear during mouseover of chart lines.

 ## Visual Structure
-Each scene includes the authors comments above one line chart which uses a consistent color per company and visual style to include movement toward the upper right is always considered improving.
+The OPENING scene explains what data is to be looked at, why it has value and in the order of the journey of the reader.
+Each remaining scene includes the writers comments highlighting important data items.
+These are always above the one line chart which uses a consistent color per company and visual style to include movement toward the upper right consistently being considered improvement.
+There is an italicized note to the reader informing them of existing tooltips.
+The NEXT and TOGGLE ANNOTATIONS buttons are consistently organized.

 ## Scenes
 There is an OPENING scene detailing the hypothesis, data, test, results and references.
-The GROWTH scene establishes a baseline for trends of "premiums collected".
-The RANK scene is a test against trends of "customer satisfaction".
-The COMPLAINTS scene is a second test againsts trends of "customer satisfaction".
-The COMPLAINTS scene then wraps back around to the OPENING scene.
+They are ordered as a squence of hypothesis tests and therefore in a building the evidence of proof progression.

 ## Annotations
 There exists annotations about the suspect data for the years 2015 and 2016.
 They follow from chart to chart since the same dataset is being used for each one.

 ## Parameters
-There is a parameter for annotation visiblilty which controls both the inital and current state of any chart being displayed.
+There is a parameter for annotation visiblilty controlled by TOGGLE ANNOTATIONS buttons for setting both the inital and current state of displayed charts.

 ## Triggers
-There exists a Next button which triggers transition to the subquent scene.
+There exists a NEXT button which triggers transition to the subquent scene.
 Additionally a navigation menu exists above all scenes which allows for triggering transition to any selected scene.

 # Resources
 * https://data.ny.gov/Government-Finance/Automobile-Insurance-Company-Complaint-Rankings-Be/h2wd-9xfe
 * https://codepen.io/zakariachowdhury/pen/JEmjwq
-*